dokteurwho/JavaDoop/ShavaDoop.md

 ![Alt text](https://github.com/dokteurwho/JavaDoop/blob/master/ShavaDoop.png)

-## Master
+## 2. Master

-There is one master instance in the architecture.
+There is one __Master__ instance in the architecture.
 Master will split initial file beyond slaves and then shuffle the mapped results beyond these slaves.

 ```
 Usage: